|

 are inscribed with auspicious symbols, prayers, and mantras.

-wherever Tibetan Buddhism or Bön have spread.
-Traditionally, prayer
+seen wherever Tibetan Buddhism or Bön have spread.
+Traditionally,

 environment and accumulate positive karma by having blessed prayers